MoritzBru/w4tchl1st/README.md

   - image fallback for carousel/list/detail
   - add loading indicator to auth composable and show on login page
   - make cards clickable
-  - preconnect origins

 - refactors
   - auth store to composable and remove pinia
   - watchlist date format green released/ red not released
   - make watchlsits more condensed (get rid of description)
-  - rename nav items (home -> browse, tv -> tv shows)

 - new features
   - description and Open Graph/Twitter
   - view transitions
   - pwa
-  - i18n for app and api (usePreferredLanguages)
+  - animations on list lazy load entering and on search
+  - make watchlists sortable
   - person page
   - genre page
-  - animations on list lazy load entering and on search
-  - make watchlists sortable
+  - i18n for app and api (usePreferredLanguages)